-When trying to spot bias, ask yourself these questions:
+When trying to spot media bias, ask yourself these questions:

 1. What kind of information is it?

-2. Who and what are the sources cited and why should you believe them?
+2. Who and what are the sources given and why should you believe them?

-3. What’s the evidence and how was it vetted?
+3. What’s the evidence and how was it verified?

-What’s the evidence and how was it vetted?
+What’s the evidence and how was it verified?
 Is the source a document?
 Witness?
 Or is it hearsay/speculation?
 The more vague that the media is, the more likely it is to be biased.

-4: Is the main point of the piece proven by the evidence?
+4. Is the main point proven by the evidence?

 Based on American Press Institute.